Mitra98t/Flavor/flavor_book/src/language_development/language_development.md

 Let us now understand how to build the parser so that it will produce the AST from the token list.
 We need to give meaning to the tokens, to do so we need a **grammar**.
-What the grammar does in this context is to provide _rules_ to use to check the correctness of the tokens ordering.
+In this context, a grammar is a set of rules that define how the tokens can be combined to form valid expressions in the language.
 This step is important so we will reiterate on it.

 We use the grammar to specify how the tokens must appear in the token list.
 The simple grammar `expr := NUMBER '+' NUMBER` will accept the tokens `[(NUMBER, "3"), (BIN_OP, "+"), (NUMBER, "4")]` in turn accepting the code `3+4`.
-Everything other than this specific elements will be regected by the grammar.
+Anything other than this specific elements will be regected by the grammar.
 The parser then uses the grammar to check the correct order of the tokens.
 If the tokens are in a valid sequence, then the corresponding AST node is produced (in this case the addition node `(+)` with the two number children `[3]` `[4]`).